-The Association's bank balances (cash deposits) at June 30, 2019, totaling \$23,987,728 and certificates of deposit, totaling \$72,453,582, are covered entirely by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
+The Association's bank balances (cash deposits) at June 30, 2020, totaling \$33,778,822 and certificates of deposit, totaling \$66,524,955, are covered entirely by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
 This chapter provides for additional assessments against the depositories to ensure there will be no loss of public funds.

-The Association's bank balances (cash deposits) at June 30, 2018, totaling \$21,386,089, and certificates of deposit, totaling \$71,055,378, are covered entirely by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
+State law, as well as the Association's investment policy, limits investments in commercial paper to the top two ratings issued by nationally recognized statistical rating organizations.
+As of June 30, 2020 and 2019, the Association had no investments in commercial paper.
+As of June 30, 2020 and 2019, obligations of U.S. government agencies were rated AAA by Standard & Poor's and by Moody's Investors Services.
+Obligaing \$72,453,582, are covered entirely by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
 This chapter provides for additional assessments against the depositories to ensure there will be no loss of public funds.